Duckieray/TCG_CustomTextureReplacer/README.md

 Custom Texture Replacer lets you swap any in-game texture in **TCG Card Shop Simulator** at runtime.
 Drop your own PNG assets in the `BepInEx/plugins/CustomTextures` folder and the plugin will discover, resize if needed, and inject them without restarting the game.
 It is fully compatible with Thunderstore Mod Manager and r2modman.

 ## Features
-- Watches `BepInEx/plugins/CustomTextures` for new or updated `.png` files and reapplies changes automatically.
+- Watches every `CustomTextures` folder under `BepInEx/plugins`, including sibling mod directories, and honours configurable priority rules so duplicate names resolve predictably.
+- Tracks file events so the most recently modified PNG (across all watched folders) is the one injected, keeping rapid iteration reliable.
-- Maintains `BepInEx/plugins/TexturesList.txt` and `SpritesList.txt`, a living index of every texture name sprite and resolution discovered in the current session.
+- Maintains `BepInEx/plugins/TexturesList.txt` and `SpritesList.txt`, a living index of every texture and sprite discovered during the session.
-- Hooks into Unity asset loading so replacements stay applied across scene loads, asset bundle fetches, and dynamically created sprites.
+- Hooks into Unity asset loading so replacements persist through scene loads, asset bundle fetches, dynamically created sprites, and SpriteAtlas lookups.
-- Falls back to automatic RenderTexture-based resizing when a replacement PNG does not match the original dimensions (matching resolutions still gives the best results).
+- Handles mismatched resolutions and compressed formats by copying data through a RenderTexture or creating runtime overrides when necessary.
-- Ships with optional debug logging (`BepInEx/plugins/CustomTextureReplacer.debug.log`) for troubleshooting texture discovery and swap events.
+- Ships with optional debug logging (`BepInEx/plugins/CustomTextureReplacer.debug.log`) for troubleshooting discovery and swap events.

 ## Requirements
 - TCG Card Shop Simulator (latest Steam build).